Five of Wands meaning

 The Five of Wands suggests being challenged in some way and having to defend yourself against others.
 It brings with it feelings of struggle, anxiety, and overall unease with internal battles yet to come.
 The negative foreboding presented with this card provides an answer of no.

-Keywords: tarot cards, tarot meanings, Five of Wands tarot card, reversed meaning
+Keywords: tarot cards, tarot meanings, what does Five of Wands tarot card mean, reversed meaning

 Help us improve

 Edit Registered users can edit tarot cards meanings.
 Please register / login to be able Edit content

 The Three of Wands depicts a man who is status on the brink of a cliff, looking over the sea and the mountains.
 From the cliff edge, he sees the whole thing that is ahead of him.
 The Wands are planted into the ground and surround the person as he grasps one in his hand.
 He seems to appearance forward and mirror on each the commitment that he has for his plans, as well as the technique of execution so that you can carry them to reality.

 An androgynous angel is the first thing you see on the Rider-Waite Temperance card; the angel’s appearance suggests an equilibrium between the sexes.
 The angel’s robe is simple but in the centre of the cloth lies a bold orange triangle within a square; this shows the Earth’s connection to the holy trinity whilst the glow of the triangle feels welcoming yet instils a prospect of foreboding.
 The angel’s face is stoic and concentrated, completely focused on exchanging the waters of the two golden cups in their hands; the direction of the water is impossible to determine which symbolises the concept of infinity and union; it can also signify the flow of spiritual awareness we experience on a daily basis as we tune in and out with our higher self.